LordAlucard90/SpringBoot-100Steps/spring_micorservices/Part02 - Restful Web Services with Spring Boot/Step14 - Versioning And Authentication/readme.md

 ## Header Parameter

-another way is to specify the version in the header:
+Another way is to specify the version in the header:

 ```java
 @RestController